-User Role Description General user A user of TOE functions such as copy, print, and FAX.
+User Role Description General user A user of TOE functions such as copy, print, and fax.
 System administrator A user who is authorized to manage the device using the system administrator mode.
 The system administrator can refer to and rewrite, via Web browser or the control panel, the TOE configuration for device operation and that for security functions.
 Customer service engineer (CE) A user who configures the TOE operational configurations using the interface for CE.

-2. 3.
+2.3.
 Logical Scope and Boundary

-The logical scope of this TOE consists of each function of the controller software recorded on the controller ROM.
+The logical scope of this TOE consists of each function of the controller software recorded on the controller ROM, used document data, and TOE configuration data.
 Figure 2 shows the logical architecture of the MFP.